 This range discourages the growth of microorganisms, but it isn’t dry enough to damage your instrument due to low moisture.
 In other words, if your room is too dry, it can actually cause wood to crack.

 5) Clean Your Entire Guitar After Every String Change

 If we’re being completely honest here, cleaning your entire guitar after every string change is only tangentially related, but I thought it was worth throwing in there.
 There’s something about cleaning your entire guitar after every string change that just makes the instrument feel new and fresh again.

 I usually use a bottle of guitar cleaner from the brand, Dunlop, and I wipe the entire thing down with a microfibre cloth.

 A good place to clean is the fretboard, including the frets themselves.
 A lot of grime, dust, and oils tend to accumulate on the fretboard, so grab your guitar cleaner and cloth and rub off all of that guck on the guitar.

 It will look a lot better and possibly even feel a lot better.
-Some people even use a very fine steel-wool to wipe off their frets as well, however, I usually don’t do this, because I’m worried about jeopardizing the frets.
+Some people even use very fine steel wool to wipe off their frets as well, however, I usually don’t do this, because I’m worried about jeopardizing the frets.